Danny5487401/go_advanced_code/chapter09_design_pattern/05_plugin_programming/plugin.md

 var (
     // m is a map from scheme to resolver builder. m = make(map[string]Builder)
-    // defaultScheme is the default scheme to use. defaultScheme = "passthrough"
+    // defaultScheme is the default scheme to user. defaultScheme = "passthrough"
 )
 // 注册插件